zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

     Depending on your Zenoss instance resources, this job could take quite a while to complete.
 -   This is the last version of the Microsoft Windows ZenPack where we provide fixes for Windows 2008.
+-    When removing a Windows device or the Microsoft.Windows ZenPack, you may see errors in the event.log.
+This is expected and is a known defect in ZenPackLib.

 A current list of known issues related to this ZenPack can be found with [this JIRA query](https://jira.zenoss.com/issues/?jql=%22Affected%20Zenpack%28s%29%22%20%3D%20MicrosoftWindows%20AND%20status%20not%20in%20%28closed%2C%20%22awaiting%20verification%22%29%20ORDER%20BY%20priority%20DESC%2C%20id).
 You must be logged into JIRA to run this query.
 If you don't already have a JIRA account, you can [create one here](https://jira.zenoss.com/secure/Signup!default.jspa).